DorfnerMaximilian/Parabola/README.md

 # Parabola
 Parabola is intended to be a backend for cp2k to compute the normal modes, their energies and the linear electron-vibration/-phonon coupling constants.
-It provides apart from that other useful tools that utilize
+It provides apart from that other useful tools that utilize the analysis of electron-phonon coupled systems.
 ## Prerequisites
 python3: numpy, scipy, matplotlib, ctypes c++: OpenMp